Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media

 In addition, the sequence of Newton updates without the dissipation operator is shown in \textbf{Fig. \ref{fig:update_1}}.
 It can be observed that there are non-monotonic `spikes' in the Newton updates.
 The spikes have very high saturation values, which are beyond the physical range $\left [ 0, 1 \right ]$; and hence correspond to non-physical mass accumulation.
 The `spikes' which are proportional to the affected domain over the timestep, propagate downstream quite slowly with the Newton iterations.

 To further demonstrate the above convergence difficulty, we show a three-cell example in \textbf{Fig. \ref{fig:plot_3c_e}}.
 Consider a saturation front traveling from the left to the right.
 The propagation at the leading edge (between Cell 1 and 2), where the injected fluid is invading Cell 2 that is fully saturated with the resident fluid ($S=0$), is constrained by the zero mobility of the invading phase in that cell (Wang 2012).
 For each cell, the in-flux comes from its upwind neighbor.
-The out-flux from Cell 2 being invaded by the injected fluid is much less than the in-flux from the upstream Cell 1.
-We can also see that at $S=0$, the slope of the flux function, i.e., $\frac{df}{dS}$, is zero.
+The out-flux $F_2$ from Cell 2 being invaded by the injected fluid is much less than the in-flux $F_1$ from the upstream Cell 1.
+We can also see that at $S=0$, the slope of the flux function, i.e., $(df/dS)$, is zero.
 For a given balance of forces (i.e., viscous, gravitational, and capillary), the shape of the flux function is determined primarily by the relative permeability curves.
 Note that the slope of the flux function is the speed of the saturation wave.
 In Appendix A, we analyze the wave speeds for linear relative permeability curves and more general nonlinear functions.
 The analysis reveals the fact that the wave speed coincides with the first-order derivative in the Newton method; thus low wave speed around the saturation front will result in small value of the Newton update.